 Yes, the parking ticket rule is real.
 However, you’re actually allowed a 10 minute grace period by law, not a 5 minute one.
 Essentially, this means that you have anywhere between 0 and 10 minutes of overstay, but your vehicle must be out of the car parking space by that time.

 This means that if you’ve been issued a parking ticket before that grace period is up, you have solid grounds for appeal.
+We have a free and easy to use parking ticket letter template that will help you create an airtight appeal.

 Where does the 10 Minute Grace Period apply?